 HCREMC's power supplier, Hoosier Energy, has a power supply portfolio which includes clean renewable energy from landfill methane, coalbed methane, wind turbines and hydropower.

 Hoosier Energy adopted a Renewable Energy Policy in 2006, establishing goals to increase the share of renewable energy in its power supply portfolio.
 Although the U.S. and Indiana have no laws requiring utilities to have renewable energy programs, the generation and transmission co-op has committed to increasing its renewable energy portfolio by five percent of annual growth.

-In meeting these goals, Hoosier Energy has implemented several initiatives Renewable energy programs are in place to evaluate the feasibility of small-scale wind and solar energy generation in Indiana.
+In meeting these goals, Hoosier Energy has implemented several small-scale wind and solar energy generation systems in Indiana.
 As well, Hoosier Energy provides assistance to member cooperatives developing renewable energy projects in their territories.

 Hoosier Energy has been operating a renewable power facility at the Clark-Floyd landfill in southern Indiana since October 2007.
 Gas produced in the landfill provides a source of fuel to power generators around the clock.
 Power production at the plant is capable of producing approximately 3.5 megawatts of power, enough electricity to power 7,000 homes.

 The latest generating facility is a three-engine 14-megawatt landfill methane plant in Pontiac, Ill.
 It is located at the 460-acre Livingston Landfill operated by Republic Services.

 Landfill gas generation is recognized as renewable energy and offsets carbon dioxide emissions and provides other environmental benefits.
 Methane, with emissions 20 times stronger than carbon dioxide would otherwise be flared into the atmosphere, is used to produce electricity.
 These facilities also reduce emissions.